 Publications

-• Farries, E. (2022, accepted).
-“An Irish Perspective” in Psychogiopoulou E and Casarosa F (Eds).
+• Farries, E. 2023 “An Irish Perspective” in Psychogiopoulou E and Casarosa F (Eds).
 Social Media, Fundamental Rights and Courts: A European perspective.
-Routledge.
+Routledge

 • Farries, E. & Sturm, T. (2018).
 “Feminist legal geographies of intimate-image sexual abuse: Using copyright logic to combat the unauthorized distribution of celebrity intimate images in cyberspaces.”
 Environment and Planning A: Economy and Space.
 51(5) 1145–1165.